SP 500 Exchange rate

 Since the S&P 500 is a benchmark of American stocks, what will impact its value is related to all those decisions and figures that affect the results of big companies in the USA.
 That is, among others:

-- Fiscal policy, trade deals, business laws decided by the US administration (Joe Biden), but also by the US Treasury Department (Janet Yellen) and the US Department of Commerce (Wynn Coggins).
+• Fiscal policy, trade deals, business laws decided by the US administration (Donald Trump), but also by the US Treasury Department (Scott Bessent) and the US Department of Commerce (Jeremy Pelter).
 The US Department of the Treasury's mission is to maintain a strong economy and create economic and job opportunities by promoting the conditions that enable economic growth and stability at home and abroad, strengthen national security by combating threats and protecting the integrity of the financial system, and manage the U.S. Government’s finances and resources effectively.
 The US Department of Commerce is an executive department of the federal government concerned with promoting economic growth.
 Among its tasks are gathering economic and demographic data for business and government decision-making, and helping to set industrial standards